epruesse/SINA/doc/source/commandline.rst

    Enables the classification stage.
 The parameter *name* must be a colon or comma separated list of field names in the search database containing the classification reference data.
-When using a SILVA ARB database as reference, the fields `tax_slv`, `tax_embl` and `tax_ltp` contain the reference classifications according to the SILVA, EMBL-EBI/ENA and LTP taxonomies, respectively.
-When using a SILVA SSU ARB database, the fields `tax_gg` and `tax_rdp` are available additionally, containing the reference classifications according to RDP II and Greengenes, respectively.
+Use :option:`--arb-list-fields` to show a list of the fields available in a given ARB database.
+When using a SILVA ARB database as reference, the fields `tax_slv`, `tax_embl` (renamed to `tax_embl_ebi_ena` in newer releases) and `tax_ltp` contain the reference classifications according to the SILVA, EMBL-EBI/ENA and LTP taxonomies, respectively.
+When using a SILVA SSU ARB database, the fields `tax_gg` (only older databases) and `tax_rdp` are available additionally, containing the reference classifications according to RDP II and Greengenes, respectively.
+Newer SILVA databases also contain the field `tax_gtdb` containing classifications from the Genome Taxonomy Database.

 .. option:: --lca-quorum=fraction (0.7)